This Apple Crisp recipe provides another alternative to making a pie crust. It’s yummy and a bit crunchy and easy to make.

 1 tsp cinnamon

 Peel, core, and slice apples.
 Toss with lemon juice and place in buttered pan.

-Combine sugar, flour, oats, and cinnamon in the bowl.
-Melt the butter and add it to the mixture, stirring with a fork or pastry blender until it is well blended.
+Combine sugar, flour, oats, and cinnamon in a bowl; add melted butter and mix well with a fork or fingertips.
 Add nuts.

 Sprinkle topping evenly over apples and bake 45-50 minutes or until apples are tender and it bubbles around the edges.